The economic landscape of New Mexico is making it more difficult for lower income families to make ends meet.

 New Mexico Works (NM Works) — New Mexico’s version of TANF, is the essential part of the safety net for very low-income families in New Mexico.
 It provides time-limited cash assistance to families who qualify.

 While cash benefits are meager — about $409 per month for a family of three,1 NM Works provides the much needed assistance for thousands of New Mexicans each month.

 With a few exceptions, NM Works recipients must spend 20 to 30 hours per week in activities to help them get work skills that will allow them to leave the program for suitable jobs.

 Application for all public assistance in New Mexico can be done online via Yes!
 New Mexico — the official portal for people in New Mexico to apply, renew & check benefits at the comfort of their home.

-The amount of monthly SNAP benefits you get depends on your household size, income, and expenses.
+The amount of monthly SNAP benefits vary depending on size of the family, income, and expenses.
 The average household with children received about $410 a month in New Mexico.2

 Another option is NMCAP, which is a New Mexico Human Services Department program that makes it easier for people who are currently receiving Supplemental Security Income (SSI) to get free food assistance.